dominik-pichler/Review_me_if_you_can/README.md

 After that, the data gets transformed into a graph-structure and then added to an on-premise *Neo4J* Database (dockerized) via the following python script  `src/KG_Building_Handler.py`.
-This script iterates over every row in the ABT, transforms it based on the Ontology below and adds it to Neo4j.
+This script iterates over every row in the ABT, transforms it based on the ontology below and adds it to Neo4j.
-In case a certain Node already exists (for example, an appartement has already been booked before), the script uses Cypher to determine this and instead of creating a new node of this kind, the already existing ndoe will be used.
+In case a certain node already exists (for example, an appartement has already been booked before), the script uses Cypher to determine this and instead of creating a new node of this kind, the already existing node will be used.

 Through the process outlined above, the Knowledge Graph (KG) is updated daily with the latest available data, allowing it to continuously evolve.